-The Jewellery Quarter heritage magazine Issue 2
+The Jewellery Quarter Heritage Magazine 2

 Capturing the history and atmosphere of the developing Jewellery Quarter in print for future generations, as well as todays!
 Plus finding out some amazing facts and stories, some never told before!
 An ongoing series of magazines.

 - Preface – Issue 2 of The Jewellery Quarter Heritage Magazine has been a pleasure to put together.

 - Rip Van Winkle – Don’t be surprised if one day on Newhall Hill you meet a strange looking character.

 Washington Irving’s Nephew